Dr.-Ing., Dipl.-Ing. Univ.

 Jakob S. M. Lenz

-Jakob S. M. Lenz is qualified as German patent attorney and representative before the European Union Intellectual Property Office (EUIPO).
+Jakob S. M. Lenz is qualified as German patent attorney and as representative before the European Patent Office (EPO) and before the European Union Intellectual Property Office (EUIPO).

 Jakob received his diploma in aeronautics and aerospace engineering (Dipl.-Ing.
 Univ.) from Technische Universität München (TUM), in 2006.
 During his studies he focused on thermo-fluid dynamics as well as flow and flight physics.
 Before his time at TUM, Jakob conducted a half-year internship with MTU Aero Engines Munich testing jet engines.
 Directly after having received his diploma, Jakob started to work at the institute of flight system dynamics of TUM where he stayed until 2015.
 During that time span he was awarded a doctorate (Dr.-Ing.) with the grade summa cum laude for his work on the optimization of periodic flight trajectories.